youngdjn/focal-website/content/position/spatial-data-scientist/index.md

 ## **To apply**

-Please combine a cover letter (including preferred start date), CV, and contact information for three references into a single PDF and email to Derek Young, djyoung@ucdavis.edu, and Phil van Mantgem, pvanmantgem@usgs.gov.
+*Application review began on December 9, 2022.
+We expect to make an offer to an applicant in the initial pool.
+However, we can accept additional inquiries or applications in case we return to the applicant pool.* Please combine a cover letter (including preferred start date), CV, and contact information for three references into a single PDF and email to Derek Young, djyoung@ucdavis.edu, and Phil van Mantgem, pvanmantgem@usgs.gov.
 Use the following subject line: Spatial Data Scientist.
-Application review will begin on December 9, 2022, and will continue until the position is filled.

 <br>